vitorseivamartins/curotec-challenge/README.md

 ### Missing features / Room to improvements

-Due to time constraints, these areas could be enhanced:
+Due to time constraints, these areas are left to be enhanced:

-  - Implement the front end project
+  - Add more unit testings
   - Add integration tests
   - Implement refresh tokens
   - Enhance documentation (Swagger/OpenAPI)